fieldtrip/website/tutorial/sleep.md

 In this tutorial we learned how to read and interpret continuous sleep data.
 We learned how to use modalities EMG, EOG, EEG and ECG to gain more information about the changing states during a long recording.
 We used EMG and EOG to find epochs of Wake that we considered artifacts for further analysis of non-REM sleep.

-Also we looked at the distribution of different sleep frequency bands, their fluctuation in sleep cycles and how we can extract epochs from the data that contains useful information of further analysis while at the same time deciding to exclude epochs with other (artifactual) activity (e.g. Wake).
+Also we looked at the distribution of different sleep frequency bands, their fluctuation in sleep cycles and how we can extract epochs from the data that contains useful information for further analysis while at the same time deciding to exclude epochs with other (artifactual) activity (e.g. Wake).
 We thus constructed a partial estimate of a sleep profile (hypnogram) to aid us further.

-Finally we explored how easy it is to detect spontaneous events in signlas like ECG and EEG by using simple filtering and thresholding of the cleaned data epochs as a basis, e.g. we found R-waves, sleep slow waves and spindles.
+Finally we explored how easy it is to detect spontaneous events in signals like ECG and EEG by using simple filtering and thresholding of the cleaned data epochs as a basis, e.g. we found R-waves, sleep slow waves and spindles.
 These have been then viewed in the ft_databrowser and we looked at the typical spontaneous events by aligning them by time (ERP) and look at time-locked frequency activit (ERF), all in a single channel.

 This should give you a basis of also recognizing other data and see that recordings are highly dependent on the current state.
 Importantly, this might also apply to wake recordings of task in which the subjects might doze off, loose focus or have their eyes closed or directed away at important periods of the task.
 The techinques here can thus also be used as sanity check in other data.